-11th Grade IB English A, B
+11th Grade IB Literature A, B

-Prerequisite: Successful completion of 9th and 10th grade English, complete a survey, and complete a summer assignment.
+Prerequisite: Successful completion of 9th and 10th grade English, and completion of a summer assignment.

 This course is the first in a two -year sequence necessary to satisfy the requirements of the IB Language A1 Program.
-This course is appropriate for students with strong skills and interest in reading and writing and a desire to take on rigorous college-level work.
+This course is appropriate for students with strong skills and interest in reading and writing and literary analysis.
 Students will complete an extensive study of several literary works, several of them in translation.
 Projects will include preparation of several long papers, oral presentations, seminar discussions and creative pieces.